Thursday, February 3, 2011

 3. Bill Barilko, born March 25, 1927, died August 26, 1951, age 24.
 Barilko was a defenseman for the Toronto Maple Leafs, and helped them win the Stanley Cup in 1947, 1948, 1949 and 1951.
 In the 1951 Finals against the Montreal Canadiens, he was tripped, but still managed to shovel a goal past Montreal goalie Gerry McNeil, to win Game 5 in overtime and clinch the Cup.
 It was, in a way, a foreshadowing of Bobby Thomson's heroics in baseball a few months later.

-But a few months later, he went on a fishing trip by plane, and the plane disappeared.
+But a few months later, he went on a fishing trip to northern Ontario by plane, and the plane disappeared.
 It's hard to see how the loss of Barilko, a "defensive defenseman" whose Cup-winner was only the 31st goal of his career, regular-season and Playoffs combined, could affect the Leafs so deeply.
 But, somehow, it did.
 From 1942 to 1951, the Leafs won 6 Cups in 10 years.
-They didn't win another until 1962.
+They didn't win another until 1962 -- and, in the days of the "Original Six," 11 years between Cups seemed like a long time.

 A few months after they did, the plane was finally found.
 Along with the aforementioned Ace Bailey, Barilko is the only Leaf to have his number retired.
 Along with Barilko's 5 and Bailey's 6, the Leafs also have "Honoured Numbers," which they hang on banners from the rafters of the Air Canada Centre, but the numbers remain in circulation.